erwinkramer/MCPify/Sample/README.md

 What this sample includes:
 - Minimal API endpoints exposed as MCP tools.
 - A live remote OpenAPI demo: Petstore (`https://petstore3.swagger.io/api/v3/openapi.json`) registered as `petstore_*` tools to show external swagger support.
-- An optional in-app OAuth/OIDC provider (authorize/token/device code) for demonstrating auth flows end to end (opt-in).
+- An in-app OAuth/OIDC provider (authorize/token/device code) for demonstrating auth flows end to end (enabled by default via `Demo:EnableOAuth` in `appsettings*.json`).
 - A generated `mock-api.json` OpenAPI document to showcase external API bridging when OAuth demo is enabled (ignored by git).

 It supports two modes of operation: